elastic/cel-examples/FAQs/how_to.md

 Documentation for Google CEL can be found here https://github.com/google/CEL-spec/blob/master/doc/langdef.md

-### What is the relationship between mito, CEL scripts and filebeat.
+### What is the relationship between mito, CEL programs and filebeat.
 The CEL program is a script that is run by filebeat using the mito library.
-Filebeat will keep running (invoking or evaluating) the CEL script until the state variable 'want_more' is false.
-The evaluation of 'want_more' occurs outside the CEL script and outside mito.
-Using mito to run the CEL script is equivalent to running a single invocation (evaluation) of the CEL script by filebeat.
+Filebeat will keep running (invoking or evaluating) the CEL program until the state variable 'want_more' is false.
+The evaluation of 'want_more' occurs outside the CEL program and outside mito.
+Using mito to run the CEL program is equivalent to running a single invocation (evaluation) of the CEL program by Filebeat.

-### Why are url, api_key not available in the second periodic run?
+### Why are some fields missing on the second periodic run?
-url and api keys are set in the state object on the initial run of the program.
-The state on the next periodic run is the state that was returned from the previous periodic run.
-If the returned object is not derived from the state object using the state.with() syntax, the state object will contain only what was returned.
-There are two ways to handle this:
+The state object is created on the initial run of the program.
+On agent restarts state is initialized from the cursor field and from fields defined in the configuration.
+If url is missing from the state object, it will be added to state at the beginning of the periodic run.
+The state on the next periodic run is the state that was returned from the last evaluation of the previous periodic run.
+The developer controls what is returned.
+The problem of missing fields occurs if the returned object from the program evaluation does not contain the expected fields.
+This occurs if returned object is is not created with the state.with() syntax, or if the developer has not explicitly set fields in the returned object.
+Best practice is to keep fields that should be persisted across periodic runs in the cursor object.
-1. Wrap the program with state.with() so every object returned has all the state variables.
-2. Explicitly set the variables that you want to be available in the next periodic run.

 ### Why is CEL preferred over HTTPJSON?
 CEL is the preferred input method as HTTPJSON is planned to be phased out in